tide-foundation/Tide-h4x-for-Privacy/README.md

    dotnet run "https://localhost:5403" --environment "Ork3"
    ```

-1. Test the nodes are working by visiting https://localhost:5401/discover in a web browser.
-You should be get  a result similar to this one:
+1. Test the nodes to ensure that it works by visiting https://localhost:5401/discover in a web browser.
+There should be a result similar to the following:
     ```json
     {
        "success": true,